EnHackathon/staging/_posts/2019-11-12-TomasHyland.md

 we'll need to make.
 One of the key areas is pep-3188, in particular ensuring that Unions also specify the structured format data string.

-By this time Anjani was ready to help out, so I asked here to take a look at this function in more detail and make the necessary changes.
+By this time Anjani was ready to help out, so I asked her to take a look at this function in more detail and make the necessary changes.

 ## Understanding the rest of the C code

-Even though I've found were some of the key code lives.
-I'm still not sure how the rest of the code fits together, there is still a fair amount of investigation work to do.
+Even though I've found where some of the key code lives I'm still not sure how the rest of the code fits together - there is still a fair amount of investigation work to do.

 I'm currently looking into why UnionTypesetattro uses PyObjectGenericSetAttr